 2. Define Reviewers

-During this step, reviewers check the document to ensure its accuracy and completeness, and that it aligns with the project goals and objectives.
-This phase involves selecting suitable individuals or teams to review documents to guarantee their quality and effectiveness.
+During this step, reviewers check the document to make sure it's accurate and complete, and that it aligns with the project goals and objectives.
+You'll select suitable individuals or teams to review documents and guarantee their quality and effectiveness.

 - Who: The project manager identifies suitable individuals or teams to review the project charter.